 The best way to avoid paying this fee is to pack light.
-Having a personal item that you keep with you at your seat and a small carry-on bag that can fit in the overhead compartment is the best way to ensure you don’t have to pay for baggage fees.
-You can also include more items into your bag to avoid having to check a bag if it’s over a certain weight.
+Having a personal item with you at your seat and a small carry-on bag that can fit in the overhead compartment is the best way to ensure you don’t have to pay for baggage fees.
+You can also include more items in your bag to avoid having to check a bag if it’s over a certain weight.

-If you need to check a bag, then there are a few ways you can make it less expensive.
-One way is to check the bag at the airport gate rather than check-in for your flight.
+If you need to check a bag, there are a few ways to make it less expensive.
+One way is to check the bag at the airport gate rather than check in for your flight.
 The airline might offer a free bag check to ensure everyone’s luggage gets on if your flight is full.
 This method isn’t guaranteed, but it’s worth a shot as long as your bag fits the weight requirements instituted by the airline.

-Another way you can avoid paying the full baggage fee is to get a discount.
-Whether it’s a military discount or a discount through elite flight status, any deal can make a considerable cost difference in the long run.
+Another way to avoid paying the full baggage fee is to get a discount.
+Whether a military discount or a discount through elite flight status, any deal can make a considerable cost difference in the long run.

 Meals and Drinks

 The price of snacks and meals at the airport varies depending on how much you purchase.
 The average price of snacks and meals is around ten dollars, which can add up fast if you buy a significant amount.

 Snacks, meals, and drinks from the airport usually cost about ten dollars.
 Some airlines offer free snacks on flights, but you still have to pay for meals, drinks, and snack packs.
 The cost of meals and snacks can rack up fast.
 Fortunately, there are ways to save money at the airport.